castorini/pyserini/docs/experiments-ltr-msmarco-document-reranking.md

   --collection-path collections/msmarco-ltr-document/ltr_msmarco_pass_doc.jsonl \
   --output-folder collections/msmarco-ltr-document/ltr_msmarco_pass_doc_jsonl
 ```
-The above script should generate 21 jsonl files in `collections/msmarco-ltr-document/ltr_msmarco_pass_doc_jsonl`, each with 1M lines (except for the last one, which should have 841,823 lines).

 We can now index these docs as a `JsonCollection` using Anserini with pretokenized option:

 ```bash